On the embedding complexity of Liouville manifolds: A family of invariants

 A closely related notion of {\em higher dilation} is introduced in \cite{zhao2016periodic}, based on the original definition of {\em dilation} from \cite{seidel2012symplectic}.
-A Liouville domain $X$ admits a dilation if $\Delta(x) = e \in \sh^0(X)$ for some $x \in \sh^{1}(X)$, where $\Delta: \sh^*(X) \rightarrow \sh^{*-1}(X)$ denotes the BV operator, and it admits a higher dilation if we have $e = 0 \in \sh_{S^1}(X)$.
-Note that $X$ admits a higher dilation if and only if $\F(X) > 0$.
-The higher dilation concept is refined in \cite{Zhou_semidilation} by declaring that $X$ has a {\em $k$-dilation} if $e \in \sh_{S^1}(X)$ is killed on the $k$th page of the spectral sequence induced by the $u$-adic filtration.
-As explained there, if $X$ admits a $k$-dilation then it also admits a $j$-dilation for all $j > k$, and given a Liouville embedding $X \es X'$, $X$ admits a $k$-dilation if $X'$ does.
+Recall that a Liouville domain $X$ admits a dilation if $\Delta(x) = e \in \sh^0(X)$ for some $x \in \sh^{1}(X)$, where $\Delta: \sh^*(X) \rightarrow \sh^{*-1}(X)$ denotes the BV operator.
+It admits a higher dilation if and only if we have $\F(X) = \infty$.
+The higher dilation concept is refined in \cite{Zhou_semidilation} by declaring that $X$ has a {\em $k$-dilation} if $e \in \sh_{S^1}(X)$ is killed on the $(k+1)$st page of the spectral sequence induced by the $u$-adic filtration.
+Then $\F(X) > 0$ if and only if $X$ admits a $k$-dilation for some $k$ (or equivalently $X$ admits a cyclic dilation in the sense of \cite{li2019exactCY}).

 \begin{remark} The definition of $\F(X)$ is also formally similar to the notion of {\em algebraic torsion} of contact manifolds introduced in \cite{latschev2011algebraic}, which provides a hierarchy of symplectic fillability obstructions.
 Whereas the former involves only genus zero curves and applies to Liouville domains, the latter is based on higher genus symplectic field theory and applies to contact manifolds which cannot be strongly filled. \end{remark}